 Nigel Gerrans was born in Surrey in 1931.
 He studied Modern Languages at Cambridge, after which he spent several years teaching in a school for cerebral palsied children.
 He later worked as a filmmaker for the pharmaceutical and agricultural industries, before taking ordination as a priest and serving as full-time Hospital Chaplain in a busy District General Hospital.
-He is now retired and lives in Scarborough, North Yorkshire.

 Be part of our story.
 Join the Valley Press newsletter.